brainlife/app-mean-transformation-matrix/README.md

     * an optional MEG file in `.fif` format corresponding to the third run,
     * ...
     * an optional MEG file in `.fif` format corresponding to the n<sup>th</sup>
-    * the MEG file in `.fif` format we will want to preprocess,
     * an optional fine calibration file in `.dat`,
     * an optional crosstalk compensation file in `.fif`,
     * an optional head position file in `.pos`,